Strata Reform for mixed-use developments

 The Strata Reform Project is considering the issues surrounding the development, operation and management of mixed-use developments.
 A mixed-use development is where residential and commercial operations coexist under a single building envelope or unit title.
-(For example, a shopping centre and restaurant may be located on the ground floor of a complex, the second floor provides for public parking and the final floors are residential premises).
+(For example, a shopping centre and restaurant may be located on the ground floor of a complex, the second floor provides for public parking and the upper floors are residential premises).

 Why is the Strata Reform Project occurring?